Tencent/TencentKonaSMSuite/kona-crypto/README.md

 # Tencent Kona Crypto

 ## Introduction
-Tencent Kona Crypto is a Java security provider, which is named `KonaCrypto`.
-Per the associated China's specifications, it implements the following ShangMi algorithms:
+Tencent Kona Crypto contains two Java security providers, one is `KonaCrypto` and the other is `KonaCrypto-Native`.
+Per the associated China's specifications, they implement the following ShangMi algorithms:

 - SM2, which is [Elliptic Curve Cryptography (ECC)]-based public key algorithm.
 It complies with the below national specifications:
   - GB/T 32918.1-2016 Part 1：General